 Once you enter the appropriate values and click Login, you will be able to use the Connector functions.
 A separate login to Aras is required for each Office application.
-You will stay logged in to Aras as long as the Office application is active.
+You will stay logged in to Aras if the Office application is active.
+After a period of inactivity, you will automatically be prompted to re-login by entering your password.